Masters of the Universe: Proposed films and development hell (2007–2023)

 On January 28, 2022, it was announced that Netflix had officially acquired the film from Sony and that Kyle Allen would now play He-Man.
 It was also revealed that David Callaham had written a new draft of the screenplay along with the Nee Brothers, while production was set to begin in 2023.
-On July 18, 2023, it was announced that Netflix has canceled the film but Mattel was looking for a new studio to buy the project.
-On November 13, 2023, it was announced that Amazon MGM Studios was in talks to acquire the film.
+On July 18, 2023, it was announced that Netflix has canceled the film and Mattel was looking for a new studio to buy the project.
+By the end of 2023, Amazon MGM Studios had officially acquired the rights to the film.